MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/recover-tables-deleted-from-a-database.md

 ---
-title: Recover Tables Deleted from a Database ms.prod: access ms.assetid: 4d370adb-741f-269d-8def-bccec1f335f1 ms.date: 06/08/2017
+title: Recover tables deleted from a database ms.prod: access ms.assetid: 4d370adb-741f-269d-8def-bccec1f335f1 ms.date: 09/25/2018
 ---

-# Recover Tables Deleted from a Database
+# Recover tables deleted from a database

 This topic shows how to create a sample Visual Basic for Applications (VBA) function that you can use to recover tables deleted from an Access database under the following conditions:

 - The database has not been closed since the tables were deleted.

 - The database has not been compacted since the tables were deleted.

-- The tables were deleted using the Access user interface.
+- The tables were deleted by using the Access user interface.

 - The table does not contain any multivalue or Attachment fields.

 Paste the following procedure into a standard module.

 ```vb
 Sub RecoverDeletedTable()